 There is so much history in this charming town and you can dive into the past at the Homer History Center located next to Key Bank on South Main Street.

 After a long day of exploring all the great things Homer has to offer, you’re going to be craving a hearty meal.
 Dasher’s Corner Pub has a menu featuring a diverse selection of steaks, an array of seafood, handhelds, salads, and meals for the little ones.
 If you’re looking for an adult beverage, their bar boasts a well-rounded supply of bourbons and spirits, local craft and global beers, and wines from New York to California.

 Looking for a place to start?
 Start off the meal with a Mason Jar Margarita and the Sizzling Potato Chip Platter with bacon, cheese sauce and blue cheese (trust us).
 Follow that with the Coquilles St. Jacques, a rich classic recipe loaded with bay scallops poached in wine with mushroom cream sauce over paprika risotto.
 If you have room for dessert, the Banana Cream Pie is heaven on a plate, drizzled with caramel sauce and chocolate shavings.

 1 - LIFE WOULD 'B FLAT' WITHOUT MUSIC

 If you’re lucky, you can wrap up your day with some live music at Center for the Arts of Homer.
-If this was a normal year, we would be finding our seats in the 400-seat Whiting Theatre to watch renowned national regional artists rock out.
-Unfortunately this is not a normal year, but that doesn’t mean the music stops.
+Find your seats in the 400-seat Whiting Theatre to watch renowned national regional artists rock out.

 Share your Cortland County photos and videos with us for a chance to be featured!
 Tag @experiencecortland and use hashtag #experiencecortland.